mohitpai/journey-optimizer.en/help/using/messages/create-direct-mail.md

 1. Once the direct mail content has been defined, complete the configuration of your campaign.

-   When the campaign will start, the extraction file will be automatically generated and uploaded to the server specified in your [file routing configuration](../configuration/direct-mail-configuration.md).
+   When the campaign will start, the extraction file will be automatically generated and exported to the server specified in your [file routing configuration](../configuration/direct-mail-configuration.md).